 The graduate program in Spanish and Portuguese offers coursework and research supervision in all areas of Hispanic and Luso-Brazilian literature, with related courses in linguistics, film and cultural studies, and theory.
-The Department of Spanish and Portuguese has close ties with a number of departments, as well as the Center for Latin American Studies, the Program in Comparative Literature, the Program in Women's and Gender Studies, the Robert Penn Warren Center for the Humanities, the Center for the Americas and Brazilian Studies Association, BRASA
+The Department of Spanish and Portuguese has close ties with a number of departments, as well as the Center for Latin American Studies, the Program in Women's and Gender Studies, the Robert Penn Warren Center for the Humanities, and the Brazilian Studies Association, BRASA.

 The Ph.D. program in literature offers a choice of two degrees, in Spanish and combined Spanish-Portuguese.
 In preparation for doctoral studies, students may work toward the M.A. in Spanish, Portuguese, or Spanish-Portuguese.
 However, the Spanish and Portuguese Department only accepts applications to the Doctoral Program.